thinktandem/tandem/site/blog/2016-09-23-node-microservices-on-docker-cloud.md

 img-src: 'https://thinktandem.io/images/articles/node-microservices-docker-cloud/node-microservices-docker-cloud.png'
 byline: 'How to run small NodeJS in an efficient, inexpensive, and scalable manner using Docker Cloud.'
 date: '2016-09-23'
+meta:
+    - { name: description, content: 'How to run small NodeJS in an efficient, inexpensive, and scalable manner using Docker Cloud.' }
+    - { name: keywords, content: devops }
 ---

 If you're read my [previous article](/blog/2016/09/10/let-s-get-small-introduction-to-microservices) introducing the idea of microservices and discussing why NodeJS and Docker are ideal tools to implement microservices with, then you're probably hungry for some action!